Shubham-Datta/SnapScribe/README.md

 We gratefully acknowledge the following resources and tools that made this project possible:

--Flickr8k Dataset: Provided by the University of Illinois at Urbana-Champaign, offering a high-quality benchmark for image captioning research.
+- Flickr8k Dataset: Provided by the University of Illinois at Urbana-Champaign, offering a high-quality benchmark for image captioning research.

--EfficientNetB0: Pre-trained model by Google Brain, used for feature extraction from images.
+- EfficientNetB0: Pre-trained model by Google Brain, used for feature extraction from images.

--TensorFlow & Keras: For providing a powerful deep learning framework to build and train the model.
+- TensorFlow & Keras: For providing a powerful deep learning framework to build and train the model.

--Google Colab: For offering free access to GPUs and an excellent cloud-based environment for development and training.
+- Google Colab: For offering free access to GPUs and an excellent cloud-based environment for development and training.